stivenroytman/twittercli/README.md

 out there probably already put something like this together, I don't care, I am doing this for fun :)

+## Compatibility

+As of now, this program is only being tested on my personal setup.
+Will likely work on any Linux distro, and maybe OSX, but don't take my word for it.
+Tweaks to make it more compatible with Windows are coming... at some point.

+Also, Firefox is a dependency :')

 ## Installation